 This is the most common type of clubfoot, occurring without any underlying medical condition or known cause.
 While the exact cause is unclear, genetics may play a role.

-This type is linked to neurological disorders, such as spina bifida or cerebral palsy, which affect nerve and muscle function.
+This type of clubfoot is linked to neurological disorders, such as spina bifida or cerebral palsy, which affect nerve and muscle function.
 Neurogenic clubfoot arises due to imbalances in muscle tone or movement caused by these conditions, often making it more complex to treat.

 Syndromic clubfoot occurs as part of genetic syndromes like arthrogryposis or Larsen syndrome.
 These conditions usually involve multiple joint abnormalities, making the clubfoot more rigid and challenging to correct.

-This type results from restricted movement in the womb, often due to limited space or abnormal positioning during pregnancy.
+This results from restricted movement in the womb, often due to limited space or abnormal positioning during pregnancy.
 Positional clubfoot is typically less severe and can often be corrected with gentle stretching or minor interventions.

-The symptoms of clubfoot are easily recognisable at birth or during prenatal ultrasounds:
+The symptoms of clubfoot are easily recognisable at birth or during prenatal ultrasounds: commonly seen are

 In cases of clubfoot, the foot is visibly twisted or rotated.
 The sole of the foot may face inward or upward rather than downward, creating an abnormal appearance.
 This twist often makes it impossible for the foot to rest flat on the ground.